 The Foundation offers a Small Grants Program once a year.
 Small grants are provided for a range of social justice and community initiatives and are not limited to a focus on homelessness.
-Funding is available up to $5000.
+Funding of $2,500 is available on average but can be up to $5,000.
 Priority will be given to small organisations and those groups that receive no other funding.
 If the organisation is a community group which is not an incorporated association, that group might seek out an ‘auspicing organisation’ that does have incorporated, company or other appropriate legal status.

 Australian National Preventive Health Agency (ANPHA)

 The ANPHA seeking applications from community groups and local government associations for grants to help tackle the widespread problem of binge drinking among 12–24-year-olds.
 Grants of up to $300,000 are available for individual projects, and up to $500,000 is available for partnerships and collaborations.

 The focus of the Matana Foundation for Young People is to work with other groups which share its common purpose and vision to assist disadvantaged young people to benefit from and contribute to the common good and provide a vehicle which nurtures self worth.

 Youth Portal, the Australian Government

 The Youth Portal provides access to online information on Commonwealth government awards, grants and scholarships available to young people aged 12 to 25 years.
 The Youth Portal links to hundreds of resources across a range of Commonwealth agencies and departments, and encourages youth sector networking and information sharing.